Is glycine the safest medicine? Glycine: application features and side effects

 Glycine packaging

-Release form - tablets, microcapsules, powder.
-Aminoacetic acid - the main component of the drug, can be synthesized in the human body or introduced into it from the outside.
-With its help, many compounds are produced, needed by the cells human body...
-The amino acid is involved in the processes that ensure human life, effectively affects the central nervous system a person, regulating his psycho-emotional state.
+Release form: tablets, microcapsules, powder.
+Aminoacetic acid, the main component of the drug, can be synthesized in the human body or introduced into it from the outside.
+With its help, many compounds are produced, needed by cells human body.
+The amino acid participates in processes that ensure human life and effectively affects the central nervous system a person, regulating his psycho-emotional state.

-Glycine takes part in the synthesis of immunoglobulins and compounds that protect the body, which makes it an important participant in the process of ensuring the body's defense.
-It participates in the work of human muscles(as an element in the synthesis of "fuel" for their work - creatine).
-The level of this compound in the body determines the production of collagen, which is directly responsible for the condition of bones and joints.
+Glycine takes part in the synthesis of immunoglobulins and compounds that protect the body, which makes it an important participant in the process of providing protection to the body.
+It is involved in the functioning of human muscles(as an element in the synthesis of “fuel” for their work - creatine).
+The production of collagen, which is directly responsible for the condition of bones and joints, depends on the level of this compound in the body.

-A drug containing aminoacetic acid is widely used by neuropathologists to treat patients suffering from ischemic stroke and to prevent similar conditions.
+A drug containing aminoacetic acid is widely used by neurologists to treat patients suffering from ischemic stroke and to prevent such conditions.

-For normal flow processes in which glycine takes part, it is necessary to maintain the required level in the tissues.
-On one's own human body is capable of producing up to 3 grams of aminoacetic acid, the norm necessary, according to scientists, is up to 13 grams (although there are scientists who call much smaller data, 0.3 g for adults and 0.8 g for athletes).
+For normal course processes in which glycine takes part, it is necessary to maintain the required level in tissues.
+On one's own human body capable of producing up to 3 grams of aminoacetic acid, the required norm according to scientists is up to 13 grams (although there are scientists who give much lower data, 0.3 g for adults and 0.8 g for athletes).

-Glycine - a drug to reduce nervous tension
+Glycine is a drug for reducing nervous tension

 At good nutrition a person can get up to 2 g of this amino acid from food.
-The role of aminoacetic acid in ensuring the ability of the brain to withstand prolonged overloads is undeniable.
-Glycine is responsible for the level of concentration, psychoemotional mood.
+The role of aminoacetic acid in ensuring the brain’s ability to withstand prolonged overload is undeniable.
+Glycine is responsible for the level of concentration and psycho-emotional mood.

-After taking a medication that increases the level of aminoacetic acid, the person becomes calmer and more balanced, capable of longer concentration while doing mental work...
-These capabilities of the substance make it useful for pupils and students during the sessions.
+After taking a medicine that increases the level of aminoacetic acid, a person becomes calmer and more balanced, capable of longer concentration when performing mental work.
+These capabilities of the substance make it useful for students during the sessions.

 • mental overload;